loki3/loki-pl1/docs/Issues.md

 Related to eager evaluation is another problem.
 When any argument is used by a function, it's first evaluated.
 For example, you can't do...

 ```
-i = i + 1
+a = b + 1
 ```

-...because the i on the left hand side gets evaluated before it's passed to the = function.
+...because `a` gets evaluated before it's passed to the `=` function.
 This is why it instead has to be written like this:

 ```
-:i = i + 1
+:a = b + 1
 ```

-The = function has to take :i as a keyword to look up when it runs, since otherwise it's turned into whatever the current value of i is.
+The `=` function has to take `:a` as a keyword to look up when it runs, since otherwise it's turned into whatever the current value of `a` is.

 ### Why is it this way?